sirionfeingold/AI-translation-library-for-web-applications/Benutzerhandbuch/README.md

     Because the second parameter is `true`, the gem will generate a test file containing all the translated content at the root of your project, and the original `fr.yml` file will remain unchanged.

-14. You're now ready to use **TranslationGemE** in your Ruby and Rails projects
+14. You're now ready to use **TranslationGemE** in your Ruby and Rails projects.
 ---

 ## Optional: Configuring Translatable Models